The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Place any certifications you have: Certified Medical Assistant (CMA), first-aid, CPR, defibrillator, etc.

-Also state specific skills you excel at including: appointment scheduling, scheduling, medical reporting, software (word 2007, billing software, etc), lab testing, etc.
+Also state specific skills you excel at including: appointment scheduling, scheduling, medical reporting, software (MS Word, MS Excel, medical billing software, etc), lab testing, etc.

 Put “available on request” under this heading and prepare a separate sheet of paper (or file) that include all of your personal and professional references.